The 6 best business credit cards for travel in August 2026

 The best business credit cards for travel rewards go beyond basic 2x points on flights.
 Look for cards that reward all travel spending, not just airfare and hotels.
 This can include rideshares, restaurants, and even the software subscriptions that keep your travelers connected on the road.

 Take Brex's reward structure: 7x on rideshare means that $1,000 monthly Uber bill turns into 7,000 points.
-Add 4x on all travel booked through Brex, 3x on restaurants for client dinners, and 2x on software for your travel booking tools, and you're earning meaningful rewards on expenses that other cards treat as afterthoughts.
+Add 4x on flights and prepaid hotels booked through Brex travel, 3x on restaurants for client dinners, and 2x on software for your travel booking tools, and you're earning meaningful rewards on expenses that other cards treat as afterthoughts.

 No foreign transaction fees